krishnakadiyala/NPAcourse/labs/Lab_07_Working_with_Dictionaries.md

-## Lab 7 - Working with Dictionaries
+# Lab 7 - Working with Dictionaries

 ### Task 1 - Working with Dictionaries Part 1

 ##### Step 1

-Create a variable called `facts` and assign the it value of "{}" that will make it an empty dictionary:
+Create a variable called `facts` and assign it the value of "{}" that will make it an empty dictionary:

 ```python
 >>> facts = {}